Jaime Lozano

-Jaime Arturo "Jimmy" Lozano Espín (born 29 September 1978) is a Mexican professional football manager and former player who played as a midfielder.
+Jaime Arturo "Jimmy" Lozano Espín (born 29 September 1979) is a Mexican professional football manager and former player.

-Lozano spent the majority of his playing career with Club Universidad Nacional, playing in over 160 matches with the club.
-He also had spells with Tigres UANL and Cruz Azul, and Monarcas Morelia.
+Lozano spent the majority of his playing career with Universidad Nacional, where he made over 160 appearances.

-A Mexico international, Lozano made his debut in 2000, earning 34 caps and scoring 12 goals during a seven-year period.
-He participated with the national team in various competitions, including two Copa América tournaments, the 2005 FIFA Confederations Cup, and the 2007 CONCACAF Gold Cup.
+At international level, Lozano made 34 appearances and scored 12 goals over a seven-year period.
+He represented the national team in various competitions, including the 2004 and 2007 Copa America tournaments, the 2005 FIFA Confederations Cup and the 2007 CONCACAF Gold Cup.